 This was the only fuel rewards program I knew of at the time, but I thought there must be other grocery stores that offered similar discounts — and I was right.

 No matter where you live, here’s how to save money on gas by buying groceries.

 Grocery Stores With Fuel Rewards Programs

 To find out, I took to the internet and asked our Facebook community group.
 Here’s what I found out, organized by region.

 These national chains offer fuel rewards programs.
 Is there one near you?

-You can stack as many rewards as you’d like in a single purchase, though you can only redeem them on 20 gallons of fuel at a time.
+You can stack rewards up to 20 cents off per gallon, though you can only redeem them on 25 gallons of fuel at a time.
 Simply register with the Sunoco app to keep track of your rewards and enter your phone number at the gas pump.